Munganda

 Munganda is a village in East Godavari district of the Indian state of Andhra Pradesh.
-It is located in P.Gannavaram mandal of Amalapuram revenue division. and is part of Konaseema.
+It is located in the P.Gannavaram mandal of Amalapuram revenue division and is part of Konaseema.

 History

 The village dates back to the early 16th century and is an Agraharam.
-It is bounded by the Vasishta and Vainateya rivers on the West and Kowsika and Sankhyayana rivers on the East(All these are distributaries of Godavari).
-There is a tank near the village on the bund of which there were a number of raavi (ficus religiosa) trees.
+It is bounded by the Vasishta and Vainateya rivers to the west and Kowsika and Sankhyayana rivers to the east, all of which are tributaries of the Godavari River.
+There is a tank near the village on the bund of which there were several raavi (ficus religiosa) trees.
 It is believed that sages in the past spent their time in peaceful penance under these trees.
 Therefore, the place was called Munikhanda Agraharam (place or plot of land of sages).
 Munganda is a corrupted form of the name.
-Originally there were three villages Bhanavipuram, Khandrika, and Agraharam which formed part of Peddapuram Samsthanam and which were gifted away to men of learning.
+Originally, there were three villages, Bhanavipuram, Khandrika, and Agraharam, which formed part of Peddapuram Samsthanam and which were gifted away to men of learning.
 Subsequently, they were combined into one village under the name Munganda.
-The Agraharam had a major concentration of Telugu Brahmin families belonging to the Vaidiki Veginadu subsect even though the numbers have declined over time due to migration.

-Family names associated with Munganda include - Upadrasta, Khandrika, Mukku, Bontha, Korada, Goda, Govindu, Susarla, Mukkamala, Bhattam, Jaggubhatla, Cheemalapati, Gudimetla, Bhamidi, Mantravadi, Pinninti, Simhambhatla, Saraswatula, Peketi, Komali, Cherukuri, Kuchi, Merusomayejula, Nadiminti, Chelluri, Godavarti, Pulya, Penumarti, Mikkili, Kodamarti, Mahidhara, Godavari, Manda, Khandavalli, etc.
+The Agraharam had a major concentration of Telugu Brahmin families belonging to the Vaidiki Veginadu subject, although the numbers have declined over time due to migration.